Hiroshji/Py-MacroRecorder/README.md

 - **Customizable Hotkeys**: Allow users to customize hotkeys for starting, stopping, and replaying.
 - **Advanced Event Editing**: Provide an interface to edit recorded events before replaying.
 - **Event Filtering**: Enable filtering of specific types of events (e.g., only keyboard or only mouse).
 - **color recognition**: Select a point/area of the screen for when it sees a specific color it starts a specific action decided previously by the user.

-## Contributing
-Contributions are welcome!
-If you have any ideas, feel free to fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.